-Make a difference to global futures with the University ranked #1 in the world for collaborative partnerships for the United Nations’ Sustainable Development Goals (SDGs).* Be empowered to tackle the big issues like poverty alleviation, sustainable planning, and global health.
+Make a difference to global futures with a university ranked in the top 100 in the world for the United Nations’ Sustainable Development Goals (SDGs).* Be empowered to tackle the big issues like poverty alleviation, sustainable planning, and global health.
 You will study two core subjects, plus two elective subjects to suit your interests.

 Graduate Certificate of Global Development

 Completion of an AQF level 7 bachelor degree; or other qualifications or practical experience recognised by the Dean, College of Arts, Society and Education as equivalent to the above.